• Heritage Christian Jan 2024

 1. Home Depot Kids’ Workshop

 Head to your local Home Depot on the first Saturday of the month for the free Home Depot kids’ workshop.
-On August 5th, 2023 kids will build a treasure chest!
+On July 5th, 2025, the kids’ craft will be a toucan mobile.
+On August 2nd, 2025 kids will build an August space odyssey!

 Free fun at Home Depot Kids Workshop